János Kádár: Post–World War II career

-After the Soviet liberation of Hungary, the Soviet–Hungarian Communist leadership sent Zoltán Vas and the new Kremlin-approved Central Committee of the Communist Party of Hungary; Kádár became a member.
+After the Soviet conquest of Hungary, the Soviet–Hungarian Communist leadership sent Zoltán Vas and the new Kremlin-approved Central Committee of the Communist Party of Hungary; Kádár became a member.
 Kádár rose, not because of ideology, or technical knowledge, but rather for his organisational skills.
 He helped organize the Party's headquarters and designed its membership card.
 The Soviet troops stationed in Hungary committed mass rapes and pillaged Budapest and the countryside.
 Kádár told the Interior Minister, "The Soviet command caused really big difficulties in our work, especially in the beginning, and they still do".
 Kádár was appointed deputy chief of police.
 He had sharp critics, such as Rákosi's party deputy Ernő Gerő who felt his decision to dissolve the party during the war was a rash decision.
 Other peers felt he had been over-promoted.
 Nevertheless, he moved up to the Politburo of the Communist Party of Hungary.
 In February 1945, Rákosi was elected General Secretary of the Communist Party of Hungary.